-- (f) Some of the other key developments and trends in India also include the increase in corporate governance due to shareholder activism and increasing awareness on green financing and e-governance. - (g) In addition, it is important to address issues pertaining to awareness, monitoring and reporting of conflict of interest situations, related party transactions being undertaken at an arm's-length basis, making of material disclosures as required under applicable laws and implementation of responsible corporate governance in small and medium enterprises and family-owned businesses, to ensure legal compliances in word and spirit and to protect the interests of the minority shareholders.
+- (f) Further, it is important to address issues pertaining to awareness, monitoring and reporting of conflict of interest situations, related party transactions being undertaken at an arm's-length basis, making of material disclosures as required under applicable laws and implementation of responsible corporate governance in small and medium enterprises and family-owned businesses, to ensure legal compliances in word and spirit and to protect the interests of the minority shareholders. - (g) The Budget 2025 announced on February 1, 2025, also re-emphasised the Government of India's commitment to (i) enhance the ease of doing business in India; (ii) expand the scope of research and development; (iii) foster the domestic manufacturing sector; and (iv) fulfil the aspiration of a Viksit Bharat (Developed India).